Ken Carson (country singer)

-Hubert Paul Flatt (November 14, 1914 – April 7, 1994), known professionally as Ken Carson or Hugh Carson, was an American entertainer from Oklahoma primarily known for singing Western music.
-Appearing with the Sons of the Pioneers as an early member in 22 Roy Rogers films, his voice was featured on their recordings of "Tumbling Tumbleweeds" and "Cool Water".
+Hubert Paul Flatt (November 14, 1914 – April 7, 1994), known professionally as Ken Carson or Hugh Carson, was an American singer, songwriter, musician, and film performer.
+As an early member in 22 Roy Rogers films, his voice was featured on their recordings of "Tumbling Tumbleweeds" and "Cool Water".

 Early life

-Carson was born in Centrahoma, Oklahoma.
+Carson was born on November 14, 1914, in Centrahoma, Oklahoma.
 When he was a few weeks old, his family moved to the oil boom town of Drumright, Oklahoma, where they lived for a time in a tent.
-Much of his childhood was spent in Wichita, Kansas, living with his maternal grandparents and his three brothers Collin Harris, Mirlond Jakupi,and Gavin Clarke.
+Much of his childhood was spent in Wichita, Kansas, living with his maternal grandparents.
 It was there at age 12 or 13 that he became an accomplished musician, playing guitar and harmonica, and organizing his own band.
 Shortly thereafter, he and his grandparents joined his mother in the Los Angeles area, where he attended La Puente and Garfield high schools.